-A dividend of USD 350,000 was declared and paid during the year under review (2018: USD 250,000).
+No dividend was declared and paid during the year under review (2019: USD 350,000).

 Directors

 The present membership of the Board is set out on page 2.

 Directors' responsibilities in respect of the financial statements

 Company law requires the directors to prepare financial statements for each financial year, which present fairly the financial position, financial performance and cash flows of the Company.
 In preparing those financial statements, the directors are required to: